Elevate Branding with a Custom Color Palette

 Once you have chosen using the guide above, you can begin to develop a full color palette.
-While we won’t get into every nitty-gritty detail of color theory, there are a few basic principles that will ensure that your chosen colors work well together.
+While we won’t get into every nitty-gritty detail of color theory, there are a few basic principles that will ensure your colors work well together.

 Monochromatic palettes consist of several shades, hues, tones and tints of the same color.
 When done well these types of palettes can be extremely effective, however they can also leave design looking flat and lifeless.